Sunak to sign new Rwanda treaty after Supreme Court rules his plan unlawful

 “The Government has been working already on a new treaty with Rwanda and we will finalise that in light of today’s judgment.”

-But he dangled an offer to the Tory right by suggesting he could go further, as sacked home secretary Suella Braverman waits in the wings to challenge his authority.
+But he dangled an offer to the Tory right by suggesting he could go further, as sacked home secretary Mrs Braverman waited in the wings to challenge his authority.

 “If it becomes clear that our domestic legal frameworks or international conventions are still frustrating the plans at that point, I am prepared to change our laws and revisit those international relationships,” the Prime Minister said.